superaleks/K8s-training-with-bitnami/README.md

     **Take-away**: _kubectl expose_ is easy way to create service automatically when applicable.

-8.  **Create a _busybox-echo_ pod that echoes 'hello world' and exits.
+8.  **Create a _bitnami/busybox-echo_ pod that echoes 'Hello Kubernetes Learners' and exits.
 After that check the logs.**

     <details><summary>show</summary><p>

-        kubectl -n practice run busybox-echo --image=busybox --command -- echo "Hello world" kubectl -n practice logs busybox-echo
+        kubectl -n my-practice run busybox-echo --image=busybox --command -- echo "Hello Kubernetes Learners!" kubectl -n my-practice logs busybox-echo

     **Take-away**: with _--command_ we can execute commands from within the container.

-9.  **Create an _nginx-test_ pod and set an env value as _var1=val1_.
+9.  **Create an _nginx-test_ pod using the Bitnami resoure and set an env value as _var1=val1_.
 Check the env value existence within the pod.**

     <details><summary>show</summary><p>

-        kubectl -n practice run nginx-test --image=nginx --env=var1=val1 kubectl -n practice exec -it nginx-test -- env # should see var1=val1 in the output
+        kubectl -n my-practice run nginx-test --image=bitnami/nginx --env=var1=val1 kubectl -n my-practice exec -it nginx-test -- env # should see var1=val1 in the output

 ### Deployments